The Best Air Fryer Hasselback Potatoes

 - Oil the potatoes and sprinkle on the salt and Cajun seasoning.

-- Place the potatoes in the air fryer and cook at 350°F/175°C for 15-20 minutes.
+- Place the potatoes in the air fryer basket and air fry at 350 °F for 15-20 minutes.
 Check in on the potatoes at 15 minutes, if they aren’t cooked through, cook for an extra 5-6 minutes.

 - While the potatoes are baking, prepare your toppings.